uselagoon/lagoon/docs/using-lagoon/build-and-deploy-process.md

 # Build and Deploy Process

-## 1. Setup OpenShift Project/Kubernetes Namespace for Environment
+## 1. Set up OpenShift Project/Kubernetes Namespace for Environment

 First, Lagoon checks if the OpenShift project/Kubernetes namespace for the given environment exists and correctly set up.
 It will make sure that we have the needed service accounts, create secrets and will configure environment variables into a ConfigMap `lagoon-env` which is filled with information like the environment type and name, the Lagoon project name, and so on.